 4. Get a pre-approved loan

 Getting pre-approved loans are useful to know how much you can afford.
 Just visit a couple of banks and enquire about the interest rate and amount of loan that you are able to get based on your credit score.
 Better yet, use our handy comparison tool to check for your best fit!
 Car loans vary from bank to bank so be sure to compare as many as you can.

 5. Margin of Finance

-Banks might offer lower interest rate if you opt for a lower margin of finance.
+Banks might offer a lower interest rate if you opt for a lower margin of finance.
 If you can afford to put down a bigger down payment, you stand to save more on interest fees.

 6. Dealership vs Bank